top of page

 Do I have to be a resident of the city or region where the RLA is hosted to attend?

-Since all 2021 trainings are virtual, you are welcome to attend any of the RLA trainings regardless of where your hometown is.
+No you do not, you are welcome to attend any of the RLA trainings regardless of where your hometown is.
 Please note: regional trainings use area-specific case studies and feature speakers from that geographic region.

-Partnering with local organizations, RLA two-day programs deliver interactive political training with topics including: developing your campaign plan; communications; digital organizing; power mapping; volunteer recruitment and management; and fundraising.
+The two-day program delivers interactive political training with topics including: developing your campaign plan; communications; digital organizing; power mapping; volunteer recruitment and management; and fundraising.
+RLAs provide tools and resources for current elected officials, individuals seeking to run for public office, and community stakeholders.

 Is RLA limited to specific political parties?